Silhouette, 2 mg+0.03 mg 63 pcs

 – liver tumors;

-– the occurrence or exacerbation of conditions for which there is no proven association with PDA intake – Crohn’s disease, ulcerative colitis, porphyria, systemic lupus erythematosus, herpes of pregnancy, Sydingham chorea, hemolytic-uremic syndrome, cholestatic jaundice;
+– the appearance or aggravation of conditions for which the connection with the use of COCs has not been proven – Crohn’s disease, ulcerative colitis, porphyria, systemic lupus erythematosus, herpes pregnant, Sydenham’s chorea, hemolytic-uremic syndrome, cholestatic jaundice;

 – chloasma.

-The incidence of breast cancer in women taking PDA increases very slightly.
-Because breast cancer rarely occurs in women under the age of 40, this excess is very small relative to the overall risk of developing breast cancer.
-Breast cancer is a hormone dependent tumor.
-Known risk factors for breast cancer, such as early menarche, late menopause (later than age 52), no childbirth, having anovulatory cycles, etc., indicate a role for hormones in the development of the disease.
-Receptors to hormones play a key role in the cell biology of breast cancer, and estrogens can increase the effects of growth factors (e.g., TGF-alpha).
+The incidence of breast cancer in women taking COCs increases very little.
+Because breast cancer rarely occurs in women under 40 years of age, this excess is very small in relation to the overall risk of developing breast cancer.
+Breast cancer is a hormone-dependent tumor.
+Known risk factors for breast cancer, such as early menarche, late menopause (after 52 years), nulliparity, anovulatory cycles, etc., indicate the role of hormones in the development of this disease.
+Hormone receptors play a key role in the cell biology of breast cancer, and estrogens can enhance the effects of growth factors (eg TGF-alpha).

-Epidemiological studies have shown a possible causal link between long-term use of CRPS starting at a young age and the development of breast cancer in middle age.
-However, PDA use is only one of many risk factors.
+Epidemiological studies have shown a possible causal relationship between long-term use of COCs started at a young age and the development of breast cancer in middle age.
+However, the use of COCs is only one of many risk factors.

 Overdose

-Acute oral toxicity of the combined drug EE and DNG in overdose is low.
+Acute toxicity following oral administration of a combination drug of EE and DNG in overdose is low.

-Symptoms: possible nausea, vomiting and bloody discharge/bleeding from the vagina.
+Symptoms: Nausea, vomiting and spotting/bleeding from the vagina may occur.

 ---|---|